 Project Sticker Shock, based in Falmouth, places stickers in liquor stores warning parents about the dangers of letting their teenagers—and their friends—drink at home.
 The stickers are put on bags and read “Parents Who Host Lose the Most – Don’t be a Party to Underage Drinking.
 It’s Against the Law.”
 The goal is not only to cut down on underage drinking in homes, but to provide an occasion for conversations about the perils of driving and drinking.

 The program also shines an important light on the fact that adults who let teenagers drink at home are breaking the law.
 In Massachusetts, it is illegal to serve alcohol to people under 21 and to let them drink it on any property you control.
 Penalties are steep: parents or other adults who violate the law can be fined as much as $2,000, be sentenced to up to a year in jail, or both.

 In addition, under social host liability laws, parents are responsible if people under 21 drink in their home.
 They can be liable in both civil and criminal court if an underage driver injures someone or causes damage.
 They are not liable only if they were unaware or could not have reasonably known that alcohol was being consumed by minors on their premises.

-If you’ve been charged with a Social Host crime in Massachusetts, call DiBella Law Office to schedule your consultation and discuss your case with an experienced attorney.
+If you’ve been charged with a Social Host crime, call DiBella Law Office to schedule your consultation and discuss your case with an experienced Massachusetts criminal defense attorney.